kazurayam/UsingApplitoolsWithinKatalonStudio/README.md

 eyes.open(innerDriver, GlobalVariable.appName,
      GlobalVariable.testName, viewportSize)
 ```
-First you open the browser by calling WebUI.openBrowser(), then you get the reference to the WebDriver object.
+First you open the browser by calling WebUI.openBrowser(), after that you should get the reference to the WebDriver object created by Katalon Studio.

 But this does not work:
 ```